Forming a Nevada LLC

 When you have a Nevada LLC, there are virtually no state-level taxes, including:

-Of course, if you've opted to form a Nevada LLC and reside elsewhere, with operations in another state, you may still be subject to that state's requirements depending upon how your financial and legal affairs are organized.
-Sophisticated business owners and investors, along with their advisers, understand how to navigate these waters to their own advantage.
+Of course, if you've opted to form a Nevada LLC and reside elsewhere, with operations in another state, you still may be subject to that state's requirements depending upon how your financial and legal affairs are organized.

 When you form a Nevada LLC, you enjoy the highest state privacy levels available.
 Unlike many other states, Nevada LLCs do not require a list of member (owner) names to be filed with the state.
 That means that investors can remain anonymous, using an attorney or other hired hand to serve as the person of record.
 You can add an extra level of security by having the membership units owned by a generically named revocable trust fund.